Veena Sahasrabuddhe: Musical career

 Veena Sahasrabuddhe was born in a musical family.
 Her father Shankar Shripad Bodas was a disciple of vocalist Vishnu Digambar Paluskar.
 She began her early musical education under her father, and then under her brother Kashinath Shankar Bodas.
 She also learned Kathak dancing in her childhood.
 Sahasrabuddhe's musical mentors included Balwantrai Bhatt, Vasant Thakar, and Gajananrao Joshi.
-Later she also trained briefly under Gaansaraswati Kishori Amonkar.

 She had a bachelor's degree in vocal performance, Sanskrit literature, and English literature from Kanpur University (1968), a master's degree (Sangeet Alankar) in vocal performance from A.B.G.M.V.
 Mandal (1969), and also master's degree in Sanskrit from Kanpur University (1979).
 A.B.G.M.V.
 Mandal conferred on her a doctorate in vocal music (Sangeet Praveen) in 1988.
 For some years she was the head of the department of music at SNDT Pune campus.
 She performed all over India and in several countries around the world.